-Julie Becker reports.
+INSKEEP: Julie Becker reports.

-Last-minute funeral arrangements are being made and the kitchen is overflowing with food from well wishers.
+JULIE BECKER: Last-minute funeral arrangements are being made and the kitchen is overflowing with food from well wishers.
 The people here are trying to put aside some of the grief of the last six weeks and talk about Chris Pfeifer's short life.
 His mom, Dar, said he had an infectious laugh.

-BECKER: Chris Pfeifer was a hardworking kid and no job was too big or too nasty, whether it was cleaning out the chicken coop or helping his uncle put up fences.
+BECKER: Chris Pfeifer was a hardworking kid, and no job was too big or too nasty, whether it was cleaning out the chicken coop or helping his uncle put up fences.
 He was only 12 years old when he worked like a field hand from dawn til dusk, to the point of exhaustion.
 At the end of the day, the uncle call Pfeifer's mom to apologize for working the boy so hard.

 BECKER: Chris Pfeifer loved to be outdoors.
 He could catch a string of fish when everyone else came home empty-handed.
-His platoon leader, Michael DelSardo(ph) is on leave for the funeral, and tells Pfeifer's father about the time he and his son fed the whole platoon.
+His platoon leader, Michael DelSardo(ph) is on leave for the funeral and tells Pfeifer's father about the time he and his son fed the whole platoon.

-Mr. DELSARDO: He knew how to do all that.
+DELSARDO: He knew how to do all that.

-For NPR News, I'm Julie Becker in O'Neill, Nebraska.
+BECKER: For NPR News, I'm Julie Becker in O'Neill, Nebraska.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.